colejarczyk/doc/api/campaign.rst

 Example Response
 ^^^^^^^^^^^^^^^^^^

-The campaign may not have photo at all and you will receive a below response.
+The campaign may not have a photo at all and you will receive the following response.

 .. code-block:: text